 - What is the organizational structure of the NGP and who do I apply to?

 The NGP is part of the umbrella program at UVA called the Biomedical Sciences Graduate Program (BIMS).
-The BIMS program is a part of the Graduate School of Arts and Sciences (GSAS).
-You must apply through GSAS and BIMS in order for the NGP to consider your application.
+The BIMS program is a part of the School of Medicine (SOM).
+You must apply through BIMS in order for the NGP to consider your application.

 - What is the application deadline?

 The application deadline for the Neuroscience Graduate Program is December 1st.
 All materials required for the application should be submitted and received by December 1st.
 These deadlines are for admission for the following summer/fall semester.
 We do not offer spring admissions.